-MASTER OF ARTS (ENGLISH) (Semester II) Session 2023-2024 19TH CENTURY VICTORIAN NOVEL
+MASTER OF ARTS (ENGLISH) (Semester II) Session 2024-2025 19TH CENTURY VICTORIAN NOVEL

-The examiner shall set 5 questions with internal choice covering the entire syllabus from Unit I-IV and the candidates will have to attempt total 5 questions of 16 marks each, selecting at least one from each unit.
+The question paper will have four sections.
+Each section will have two textual questions with internal choice from Unit I, II, III and IV of the syllabus respectively.
+The candidates will have to attempt one question from each unit.
 Question no. 5 can be attempted from any unit.
-Answer to each question shall be approximately in 800 words.
-However, Question from Unit IV can be divided into sub parts for 8+8 marks to the total of 16 marks.
+Each question shall carry 14 marks and will have to be answered in 800 words approximately.
+Question from Unit IV can be divided into sub parts for 7+7 marks to the total of 14 marks.